-The aim of the PSA is to assess potential impacts to human health and the environment from the leaked fluid, both on-site and from site 33, and establish any potential environmental risks associated with contamination issues at the site due to leaked insulating fluids, to include a detailed source audit and desk-based hydrogeological assessment.
+The aim of the PSA is to assess potential impacts to human health and the environment from the leaked fluid and establish any potential environmental risks associated with contamination issues at the site due to leaked insulating fluids, to include a detailed source audit and desk-based hydrogeological assessment.

-The initial CSM has identified potential pollutant linkages with a risk class of LOW for all identified pollution linkages.
+The initial CSM has identified potential pollutant linkages with a risk class of LOW for all remaining identified pollution linkages.